The Black Priest of Rastrowel

 “I suppose so, if you want.
 This is how I learned it at Ka Hale Akamai, but everyone does it differently.
-In Aquaris, they say old words to make the water do things.”
+In Aquaris, they say old words to command the water.”

 “What, like ‘seek thine redemption within thyself’?” she asked, her gaze wandering about.
-In the distance at the foot of the hill, she noticed a black figure solemnly looking up at them.
-Had the black man followed her here?
+In the distance, at the foot of the hill, she noticed a black figure looking up at them.
+Had the Black Priest followed her here?

-“No – where did you here words like that?
-Oh wait, don’t tell me, Stanislaus has been yelling gospel all over the marketplace again.”
-Makani shook his head.
+“No—where did you hear words like that?
+Oh wait, don’t tell me, Stanislaus has been yelling gospel all over the marketplace again,” Makani said shaking his head.
 “These people are too quick to spread their hate around.
 On Ainan, everyone was much more in tune with each other.
-Mages, non-mages, foam-crowns, it didn’t matter, all that mattered was that you had a good time and enjoyed life.”
+Mages, non-mages, foam-crowns: it didn’t matter.
+All that mattered was that you had a good time and enjoyed life.”

 Lyn stopped.
 “Foam-crowns?”
 She tried to picture it, but what she was seeing in her head could not possibly be what Makani was talking about.

 “Hm.
-And what do you mean with ‘spreading their hate’?
-Father Stanislaus is very nice!
+But Father Stanislaus is very nice.
 He gave me candy during the Day of Wishing-Keys, and he’s always kind when he talks to me or the people.”
-She didn’t want to risk revealing that she had actually gotten occasional candy outside of festivals not only from Father Stanislaus, but also other townspeople.
-She assumed it was because she was so sweet.
+She didn’t want to reveal that she had actually gotten occasional candy outside of festivals, not only from Father Stanislaus but also from other townspeople.
 But if word got to Uncle Nimrod, he’d probably have a fit over healthy food and some such.

-“Lynnie, I am not saying that he is a bad man, just that he is misguided.
+“Lynnie, I am not saying that he is a bad man.
+Just that he is misguided.
 Magic is natural, and saying that people who use it are bad people is a bad thing to do.
-If everyone believes that magic is bad, then they will start disliking even people like your uncle and me who use it for good things.
-And once they dislike us, it is a slippery slope to hating us and doing us harm.
-And if they knew Lady Wisp lived with us they… well, they would be very angry, even though she is so nice.
+If everyone believes that magic is bad, then they will start disliking even people who use it for good things; like your uncle and me.
+And, once they dislike us, it’s only a matter of time until they start hating us and doing us harm.
+And if they knew Lady Wisp lived with us, they… well, they would be very angry, even though she is so nice.
 Why do you think Dirk doesn’t bring the logs up to the lighthouse?”

 “Because they’re heavy?”

-Makani skillfully picked them out of the water and put them on one of their cut sides so they could dry off a little.
+Makani skillfully picked them out of the water, laying them on their cut sides so they could dry off a little.
 “We don’t want to get wet carrying these over.
-Here, I have stacked the smaller ones together: if you want, you can help me later by carrying some of them over with me.”
+Here, I’ve stacked the smaller ones together.
+If you want, you can help me later by carrying some of them over with me.”

-“Bring it on!” she said challengingly and poked him in the side.
+“Bring it on!” she said, and poked him in the side.
 “I’ll meditate harder than anyone in the history of meditation has ever meditated!”